 Chase Ultimate Rewards

 Chase recently added Flying Blue to the list of Chase Ultimate Rewards transfer partners.
-So you can now transfer Ultimate Rewards points earned from the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Plus, or Chase Ink Bold (no longer available) to Flying Blue at a 1:1 ratio.
+So you can now transfer Ultimate Rewards points earned from the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Plus (no longer available), or Chase Ink Bold (no longer available) to Flying Blue at a 1:1 ratio.

 AMEX Membership Rewards

-And you’ll earn AMEX Membership Rewards points with cards like the The Platinum Card® from American Express, American Express® Mercedes-Benz Platinum, Premier Rewards Gold Card from American Express, AMEX EveryDay® Credit Card from American Express, or AMEX EveryDay® Preferred Credit Card.
+And you’ll earn AMEX Membership Rewards points with cards like the The Platinum Card® from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold Card from American Express, AMEX EveryDay® Credit Card from American Express, or AMEX EveryDay® Preferred Credit Card.